 - After 10 days, the stitches placed to close the wound will be removed and a light-follow up exam will take place.

-- At this point the surgical wounds should be healed and normal activity levels should resume, albeit with minimal pain and discomfort.
+- At this point, the surgical wounds should be healed and normal activity levels should resume, albeit with minimal pain and discomfort.

-- Extended use may cause flare-ups of pain, but these bouts of pain should wane overtime as the wounds fully recover.
+- Extended use may cause flare-ups of pain, but these bouts of pain should wane over time as the wounds fully recover.

-Rotator Cuff Tear Surgery Recovery and Regenerative Medicine
+Rotator Cuff Tears and Regenerative Medicine

-With these side-effects in mind, many people turn to regenerative therapies in order to boost the body’s natural healing processes to after sustaining a shoulder injury.
+Surgical intervention requires medication and physical therapy routines and low activity levels immediately following the procedure.
+With these side effects in mind, many people turn to regenerative therapies to boost the body’s natural healing processes after sustaining a shoulder injury.

 By using these therapies in unison, many patients have found relief from post-surgical symptoms and found that their recovery processes take much less time.